singhanmol007/AzureAD-DocsCollection/FederationWithKeyCloak/readme.md

     </saml:Assertion>
 </samlp:Response>
  ```
-  5. You will be signed-in into Azure Portal.
+  5. You will be signed-in into Azure Portal, as desired.